In the guide

 There are additional labelling requirements for fish that has been irradiated, previously frozen, smoked and/or contains any genetically modified material.

 Specific labelling is required and fish must be labelled with the following:

 - the commercial designation of the food (see below)

 - the scientific name (which may be provided on a separate poster)

-- whether or not the fish has been previously frozen (see below)
+- whether or not the fish has been defrosted (see below)